Infinite-dimensional Thurston theory and transcendental dynamics II: classification of entire functions with escaping singular orbits: Escaping set of functions in

 It is clear that the external address does not depend on a particular choice of $\mathbb{H}_r$ in the definition of tracts.

 On the set of all external addresses we can consider the usual shift-operator $\sigma:(s_0 s_1 s_2 ... )\mapsto (s_1 s_2 s_3 ... )$.
-Two external addresses $\underline{s}_1$ and $\underline{s}_2$ are called overlapping if there are integers $k,l\geq0$ so that $\sigma^k\underline{s}_1=\sigma^l\underline{s}_2$.
+Two external addresses $\underline{s}_1$ and $\underline{s}_2$ are called \emph{overlapping} if there are integers $k,l\geq0$ so that $\sigma^k\underline{s}_1=\sigma^l\underline{s}_2$.

-Now we define the function which allows to characterize the ``speed of escape'' of points in $I(f)$.
-We are going to refer to this function very often in different parts of the thesis.
+Now we define a function which allows to characterize the ``speed of escape'' of points in $I(f)$.
+We will refer to this function very often in different parts of the article.

 \begin{defn}[$F(t)$] Denote by $F:\mathbb{R^+}\to\mathbb{R^+}$ the function \end{defn}